KargoGlobal/code-review/README.md

 * You should understand the code you're reviewing.
 If there is any aspect of the code you don't understand, it's likely that others will have trouble with it as well.
 * If it's uncommented, you should ask the developer to write a comment explaining what it's doing.
 * If it's commented, it may be time to talk to the developer about re-architecting it in a way that is more readable.
 * Understand the codebase you are working on and/or reviewing first.
 If it's a high-performance / high-throughput application, then it's likely important to optimize for efficiency.
-If it's a lightweight tag for mobile, you'll likely want to optimize for brevity since every byte counts on mobile.
+If it's a lightweight tag for mobile, you'll likely want to optimize for brevity since every byte counts on mobile (ie., avoid 3rd party libraries).
-* In most situations (see previous bullet) prefer clarity over brevity.
-Unless you are truly optimizing for every byte, it's preferable that other developers understand the codebase and can debug and contribute over being fancy and concise with every single line of code.
+* In most situations (see previous bullet), prefer clarity over brevity.
+Unless you are truly optimizing for every byte, it's preferable that other developers understand the codebase and can debug and contribute rather than being concise with every single line of code.
 This means it's usually preferable to write a complex statement in multiple lines of code as opposed to chaining multiple function calls in a single statement:
 ```
 // bad
 const a = loadResults(process(x));